 Photo © Stan White

 There are numerous other Thanksgiving activities to keep the family busy through the holiday weekend.
-Reno will have it's official Holiday Tree lighting on November 20, followed by ice skating at Rink on the River.
+Reno will have it's official Holiday Tree lighting on November 26, followed by the opening of Rink on the River for the 2013 - 2014 ice skating season.
 If the weather is less than pleasant, there are plenty of indoor activities around the area.
 And should you be thankful about not being broke, there's always Black Friday shopping on the day after Thanksgiving.

 Get more Reno / Tahoe information:- Receive the Reno / Tahoe Newsletter.